 The IMPAACT fellowship provides advanced training in health care policy, administration and informatics related to the management of musculoskeletal pain disorders.
 The program aims to develop chiropractors into leaders in the analysis and administration of health care system programs related to musculoskeletal pain disorders with a focus on innovative nonpharmacological approaches.
 The goal of the fellowship is to prepare graduates for future careers in health care policy and/or administration.

 Wren Burton, DC

 Wren Burton, DC, a graduate of Palmer College of Chiropractic-West Campus, San Jose, California, has been chosen for the Osher Center for Integrative Medicine Chiropractic Research Fellowship at Harvard Medical School and Brigham and Women’s Hospital.
-Dr. Burton begins her fellowship in July and will enroll in the Master of Public Health program at the Harvard T.H.
+Dr. Burton began her fellowship in July and is enrolled in the Master of Public Health program at the Harvard T.H.
 Chan School of Public Health.

 The Osher Center fellowship advances chiropractic research through cultivating and mentoring an exceptional candidate focused on the development of research skills to support a career as an independent researcher in clinical musculoskeletal health or pain management research.
 Secondary opportunities will also be provided for advanced clinical training within a multi-disciplinary academic medical clinic.

 Both fellowships are being funded by NCMIC’s non-profit entity, the NCMIC Foundation, a 501(c)(3) organization.
 Founded in 2003, the NCMIC Foundation provides financial support for clinical, scientific and educational research that demonstrates the need for chiropractic and alternative care.
 Since its inception, the Foundation has awarded nearly $7 million in scholarships, grants, fellowships and research dollars.